IanKWatts/docs/github_apps.md

 https://github.com/palantir/bulldozer/blob/develop/README.md

-## Installation of the Application
+## Installation of the Application<a name="installation"></a>
 Behind the GitHub App in the GitHub org, there is an actual application deployed that can be reached by the GitHub servers.
-This application must be deployed before that configuration can be done.
+This application should be deployed before that configuration can be done.
+There will be a little bit of configuration done to the deployment after the GitHub App is created.

 The deployment configuration will depend on the nature of the app, but in the case of policy-bot and bulldozer we deploy the Docker image of the app, as well as a Service, Route, and Secret.
 The Service and Route allow GitHub to reach the app.
 The Secret is used to set info related to the GitHub App, such as its "integration ID" and private key.

 **To Do: set up a gitops repo for argocd to manage these**

-## Creation of the GitHub App
+## Creation of the GitHub App<a name="creation"></a>
 A "GitHub App" is a configuration within a GitHub organization, not be confused with the actual application, which is running on our cluster.
 After the actual application has been deployed, you can create the GitHub App.
 You must be an owner or admin of the org.

 Start at the GitHub org page.